Dante-Leoncini/Whisk3D/README.md

 YouTube: [Youtube Video](https://youtu.be/dMe-Vit5OT0)

+Note: you need to have python installed on your phone for it to work! (pys60 2.0.0)

 Clarifications:
 1) Not a port: This program does not share any code with the original Blender.
 2) Basic functionality: The program is basic, and some media have exaggerated its current capabilities.